sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Some really creative ways:

-* Bring it in cash across the border (10k limit, it's a lot in $20's, I don't do this anymore).
+* Bring it in cash across the border (10k limit, it's a lot in $20's, Stephen doesn't do this anymore).
 * Mailing it by UPS/FedEx insured (got this from a TD Canada banker)
 * Buying equity on a cross listed item and selling it on a Canadian exchange